gt-crnch-rg/arm-sve-tools/01_Compiler/02_Blocking/README.md

 For this example we improve on the native matrix multiplication code by implementing a simple cache blocking scheme.
-The block size is passed on the command line To compile run the code, simply type:
+The block size is passed on the command line.
+To compile the code, simply type:

 > `make`